 Online Checklists: Keeping Families and Schools Organized and Happy

 Make application and enrollment season easier for yourself and your team by streamlining your checklists and forms for your school’s online application.
-Spending some time planning and organizing your application and enrollment process at the beginning of the school year will pay off when you are in the thick of the admissions season.
+Spending some time planning and organizing your application and enrollment process at the beginning of the school year will pay off when you are in the thick of the admission season.

 One thing I love about electronic forms and online checklists is setting expectations for parents about what is required at each stage of application and enrollment.
 When parents log in to their parent portal account, they can see exactly what they need to complete.
 If parents understand what they need to do, they become more self-sufficient; reducing the number of phone calls and emails to the school.

 Schools can take advantage of parent portal customization to show school pride.
 This is a great place to tell parents how excited you are to welcome their child to your school.
-Adding custom welcome messages, videos, and images show parents they are special and valued.
+Additionally, adding custom welcome messages, videos, and images show parents they are special and valued.
 A little enthusiasm from the school feeds parent and student engagement.

 There is an expectation from parents that their checklists are accurate.
 If an item is marked as required – they believe it is required.
 If an item is marked as optional, they may or may not complete it.
 Administrators must ensure that the checklists are 100% accurate before publishing them.
 This includes reviewing all dynamic fields that may show or hide checklist items based on a response from the application.
 For instance, if the application shows that a student is international, the application checklist should display all required items for international students.
 In contrast, a domestic student should not see any “international only” checklist items.